ACT Test Prep

 Click here to see our testing calendar - where you will see the ACT test dates for the current academic year.
 Call us at least 12 to 15 weeks ahead of a test date to get a diagnosis of what is needed for your particular case and to be able to get you into our schedule.

 Should I take the ACT in addition to the SAT?
 For most students, that is not a good idea.
 First, figure out which test is best for you, then focus on that test.
-Vogel Prep's ACT vs. SAT Comparison Test is a great place to start.
+Vogel Prep's ACT and SAT assessment is a great place to start.